Varun-Kolanu/portfolio/README.md

 16. Used Shadows by tailwind css.
 17. Responsive
 18. In small screens, navbar replaced with hamburger, dropdown.
+19. When you click on hamburger, you can see it animating to a cross.

 ### Designing wise:
 1. Used 60-30-10 rule.
 Major portion is Bluish shades, Medium portion for white, Minimal portion for Orange, Pink.